canonical/certification-docs/Self-Test_Guide.rst

 #.
 Select the Ubuntu release you want to deploy:

    - Choose the Ubuntu version you wish to deploy from the list of available Ubuntu releases.
-The options will appear similar to **20.04 LTS "Focal Fossa"** in the middle drop-down box.
+The options will appear similar to **22.04 LTS "Jammy Jellyfish"** in the middle drop-down box.

    - Choose the kernel you wish to deploy.
 The available kernels are in the dropdown box below the Ubuntu version.
-For recent versions of Ubuntu, they will be named similar to **focal (ga-20.04)**.
+For recent versions of Ubuntu, they will be named similar to **jammy (ga-22.04)**.

      - When deploying the SUT for testing, you should always start out with the original GA kernel.
-For 20.04 LTS, the **focal (ga-20.04)** option is appropriate.
+For 22.04 LTS, the **jammy (ga-22.04)** option is appropriate.
 If the sysetm is not deployable or fails certification using the GA kernel, you will then need to re-deploy the SUT choosing the correct HWE kernel option (if available).
-Note that an HWE kernel option becomes available only starting with the second point release for an LTS version, such as 18.04.2 or 20.04.2.
+Note that an HWE kernel option becomes available only starting with the second point release for an LTS version, such as 20.04.2 or 22.04.2.

      - Do not choose any of the **edge** or **lowlatency** kernel options for official Certification testing.